 Up to five dispensaries and two manufacturers are allowed.

 None, other than the financial challenges created by the limited types of cannabis allowed.
-One manufacturer and two dispensaries closed in Spring 2020 due to the program not being economically viable.
 In addition, the program leaves behind patients who could benefit from more THC and whose doctors are not comfortable recommending specific quantities due to federal law.

 Kansas